 If Menelaus, a victorious general, will support them in court, a slim chance exists they may escape conviction and execution.
 Otherwise, there is nothing they can do but wait for the death penalty, unjust though it may be.
 Electra's first words are "There is nothing . . .," spoken at the very opening of the play itself, though she goes on to say, ". . . nothing that humans cannot endure," a desperate cry that life can and should somehow continue.
 "Nothing" sums up this play better than her fond conviction that there is nothing past human endurance.

 Enter Helen, not the savvy, resourceful heroine of Euripides' earlier play named for her (see above), but a more traditional and typical Helen, the vacuous, vain, manipulative beauty queen.
 Her first line in the play, spoken to her grief-stricken niece Electra—"Still not married, darling, after all this time?"—shows the sort of sensitivity one expects of fading starlets.
-The line could be grafted very easily into All About Eve.
+The line could just as easily have come from All About Eve.

-Helen has come outside the palace to ask Electra if she will take funeral offerings to the grave of her "dear departed sister Clytemnestra."
+Helen has left the palace to ask Electra if she will take funeral offerings to the grave of her "dear departed sister Clytemnestra."
 Stunned that anyone should request that an accessory to murder take offerings to the grave of the victim, Electra refuses and tells Helen to go there herself.
 Helen, however, is afraid of the Argives, many of whom have families decimated in the war.
 She worries that they blame her for the deaths of friends and family and will try to kill her if she shows her pulchritude in public.
 She may be vacuous but she's right about that.
-Clearly, she's learned one thing from her travails at Troy, how to avoid being killed.
+Clearly, she's learned one thing from her travails at Troy, how to avoid being stoned by a mob.

 Electra then suggests she send her daughter Hermione instead.
 Glad for any way to avoid the madding crowd, Helen calls Hermione out and dispatches the young girl off with the offerings she has for her late sister.
 Although Greek women were supposed to shear off their hair and put it on the tomb of a dead relative, Electra notes, as Helen retreats back inside the palace, that she's clipped off only the ends of her hair—she must remain beautiful or Menelaus might lose interest—and has given Hermione only the meager tips of what is clearly a meager grief.